Forward Email Aliases to an Inbox

 You'll find more details on sending emails from an alias in Gmail's help article.

 Reply as Alias and SMTP

-If your alias email is on the same domain as your mailbox address, we’ll send via SMTP and fall back to Help Scout’s severs if that fails.
-If that happens, an email notification is sent to the account owner about the error.
+If your alias email is on the same domain as your inbox address, we’ll send via SMTP.
 Depending on your email provider, you may be able to set up Send As permissions to avoid errors — check in with your email admin or support from your provider to ask if that's something your provider can do!

 More details can be found here: Use SMTP to Send From Help Scout

-For an alias with a different domain, emails are sent by the Help Scout servers.
-You can set up SPF and DKIM at that domain to ensure those messages arrive safely.
-Use an SPF record to help with email delivery and Use DKIM to Help With Email Delivery will help you through those steps.
+If your alias is on a different domain than the inbox address, whether you're using Google OAuth or SMTP, emails are sent from the Help Scout servers.
+You can set up DKIM at that domain to help ensure those messages arrive safely.
+Use DKIM to Help With Email Delivery will walk you through those steps.